-It shall be the policy of the Baldwin County Board of Education ("Board") that no student shall be denied the benefit of any educational program or educational activity on the basis of race, color, national origin, age, sex, disability, limited English proficiency, immigrant status, migrant status, or homeless status.
-A free and appropriate education is available to all students with disabilities.
-It shall be the policy of the Board that barriers to enrolling and retaining homeless students shall be removed.
+It shall be the policy of the Board that no student shall be denied the benefit of any education program or educational activity on the basis of race, color, national origin, age, sex, disability, limited English proficiency, immigrant status, migrant status or homeless status.
+A free and appropriate public education is available to all students with disabilities.
+It shall be the policy of the Board that barriers to enrolling and retaining students with limited English proficiency, homeless status, migrant status and immigrant status shall be removed, including but not limited to, the denial or delay of enrollment of such students due to lack of birth certificate, lack of school records or transcripts, lack of immunization or health records except otherwise outlined in AL Immunization Law, lack of proof of residency, lack of transportation or guardianship or custody requirements.
+Notwithstanding the foregoing, the Board recognizes and confirms the importance and necessity of requiring certain enrollment related documentation.
+In the event students are enrolled without all required documentation, the Superintendent shall develop and implement administrative procedures to ensure and facilitate the supplemental provision of such documentation.
 All programs offered by schools within the school district shall be open to all students in compliance with statutory and judicial requirements.